jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 ```

-# Set up Travis CI
+# Travis CI

 Travis CI is the most popular hosted continuous integration service for open
 source projects.
 It is tightly integrated with Github.
+Travis results are
+automatically displayed for Pull Requests, helping to ensure you never accept a
-However it has some
+PR that fails its tests.
+However it has some limitations for testing Go code
-limitations for testing Go code - in particular, `gocov` cannot currently be
-used with Travis.
+- in particular, `gocov` cannot currently be used with Travis.

 Travis reads its configuration from a file in the repository root.
 Create a
 `.travis.yml` file with this content: